TheFifthRider/simply-roleplaying-webapp/docs/getting_started/creation.md

 ### How much stress can you handle?

 Once you've done that, it's time to calculate the maximum amount of damage your character can sustain.
-Read up on [damage](../character/health.md), then calculate your **health** by adding your Will and Brawn to 12.
+Read up on [health, damage, and injuries](../character/health.md), then calculate your **health** per injury by adding your Will and Brawn to 12.

 `Health = 12 + Brawn + Will`